weeleon/BBS3004_Radiomics_Project/README.md

 3. Decoding tumour phenotype by noninvasive imaging using a quantitative radiomics approach https://www.nature.com/articles/ncomms5006
 4. Repeatability and Reproducibility of Radiomic Features https://www.ncbi.nlm.nih.gov/pubmed/30170872

+### Things to do
+1. Feel free to sit in on Intro to Radiomics lecture for the BMS students - Monday 0830h Wynand Wijnenzaal UNS50 K4.403.
+Lecture PDF here by Tuesday.
+2. We will look at some training materials by Maastro Clinic (for doctors and radiation technologists) on Thursday.
+3. Choose an imaging modality (CT/MRI/PET) as a pair and read up on what information you could learn from the image.
+4. Learn how to navigate and download public-access image repositories like **The Cancer Imaging Archive**  (https://www.cancerimagingarchive.net/) or **TRaIT-xnat** (https://xnat.bmia.nl/).

 ## Step 2 : Getting and understanding the data
 At the end of this second step, you would be able to do all of the following :
-1. Know how to look up well-know imaging repositories and then obtain some public clinical images of CT, MR or PET
+1. Know how to look up well-know imaging repositories (see things to do in Step 1) and  obtain  public access clinical images of CT, MR or PET.
 2. Be able to open, view and understand how medical imaging files are organized in the DICOM standard

-### Some resources you may need
+#### Resources you may need
 1.  https://www.dicompyler.com/
 2.  https://pydicom.github.io/
 3.  https://www.cancerimagingarchive.net/